dupgit/sauvegarde/docs/API.md

 'filename' may be used to filter results for a specific filename (or directory name).It must be base 64 encoded.

-'date' may be used to filter results for a specific date.
-It must be base64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".
+'date', 'afterdate' and 'beforedate' may be used to filter results for a specific date.
+They must be base64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".

 The answer contains a json array named "file_list" that contains a server_meta_data_t structure (a JSON structure for a file as stated in